Nova Ukraine: Structure and governance

 Chief Executive Officer (CEO), Chief Financial Officer (CFO), Chief Operating Officer (COO), and Chief Development Officer (CDO), along with Vice Presidents and Director for Ukraine who report to the Board.
+Erin McKee has served as the organization's CEO since August 2025.
 The leadership also includes team leads, and supports a diverse volunteer base representing a range of cultural and professional backgrounds.
 The organization primarily conducts its official business in English, while also incorporating the Ukrainian language.
 Nova Ukraine provides aid both directly and through collaborations with hospitals, local volunteer groups, state services, local authorities, and Ukrainian manufacturing and distribution firms.
-Additionally, the organization actively engages in political and cultural advocacy in the United States and is a founding member of the American Coalition for Ukraine.

-Charitable and philanthropic objectives

-Nova Ukraine focuses on delivering aid to refugees and internally displaced persons, supporting children and families affected by the conflict, and funding medical care for injured defenders.
-It provides healthcare, education, and essential aid.
-The organization contributes to Ukraine’s recovery from economic and social disruptions while supporting the civil society.
-Additionally, it organizes Ukrainian culture events in the United States.
-Nova Ukraine selectively funds initiatives with measurable outcomes and impact.
-It prioritizes projects that build resilience, foster self-sufficiency, and support the long-term goal of cultivating a robust civil society in Ukraine.
-Such efforts include resources for cultural development, social mobility, and creating conditions for future stability.

-Geographic presence

 Californian members of the Nova Ukraine Board of Directors and Advisory Board at the 2025 Annual Picnic in San Francisco.

-Nova Ukraine is headquartered in Palo Alto, California.
-Since 2022, Nova Ukraine has established volunteer chapters across eight U.S. states: California, Washington, Nevada, Utah, New York, Illinois, Texas, and the District of Columbia.
+Since 2022, Nova Ukraine it has established volunteer chapters across eight U.S. states (California, Washington, Nevada, Utah, New York, Illinois, Texas) and the District of Columbia.
 It also opened offices in Ukraine.
-In response to the 2022 Russian invasion of Ukraine, Nova Ukraine increased aid and services, establishing a subsidiary office in Kyiv and expanding operational capabilities with reporting teams and warehouses in multiple Ukrainian cities.
-In 2022, the organization provided an estimated $55.5 million in humanitarian aid, encompassing food, medical supplies, and other critical resources for affected communities both within Ukraine and among refugees abroad.
+In 2022, Nova Ukraine increased aid and services, establishing a subsidiary office in Kyiv and expanding operational capabilities with reporting teams and warehouses in multiple Ukrainian cities.
+In 2022, the organization provided an estimated $55.5 million in humanitarian aid, including food, medical supplies, and other critical resources, for affected communities both within Ukraine and among refugees abroad.

-Team structure

-Nova Ukraine’s volunteer teams specialize by focus area: finance, medical, logistics, ground operations, refugee support, education and culture, fundraising, donor relations, human resources, web development, social media, marketing, and special projects.
-Each team manages its budget independently, with responsibility for financial accountability and media reporting related to specific projects.
-The majority of their volunteer work is unpaid.

-Medical work

-Nova Ukraine’s medical programs provide emergency relief, equipment procurement, and long-term rehabilitation support to Ukrainian healthcare institutions affected by the full-scale Russian invasion.
-Since February 2022, the organisation has coordinated with the Ministry of Health of Ukraine, regional authorities, and local hospitals to address acute shortages of medications, diagnostics, and power-independent devices, while also establishing pain treatment and rehabilitation initiatives for war-injured civilians and veterans.